 He then earned his Doctor of Dental Surgery degree, Master of Public Health degree, and Specialty Certificate in Periodontics from the University of North Carolina.
 His training also included certification in Intravenous Sedation and Advanced Cardiac Life Support.

-As a trained periodontist, he specializes in the management of periodontal disease and the placement of dental implants.
+As trained periodontists, they specialize in the management of periodontal disease and the placement of dental implants.
 This includes:

 Sierra Dental Benefits